 Cuisine 22 sits in the old Mamma's building, replacing the the perennial Morzine go to for fast food with a similar concept, but a menu that reaches much further and uses quality ingredients in a modern offering that wouldn't be out of place in a foodie city.
 Great pizza and curries sit along signature taco's.
 Sip an Asahi on tap while you wait for your order to take home or dine in.

-Hideout Hostel has found it's niche, shooting to the top of locals to do lists when the hunger for Asian delights creeps in.
-A small, considered menu of sharing bites such dim sums and tempura broccoli (delicious) with a selection of noodle and curry dishes when wanting something larger.
+Hideout bar has found it's niche, a small, considered menu of sharing bites such ad dim sums and tempura broccoli with a selection of noodle and curry dishes when wanting something larger.
 Great for groups looking to share and socialise or for a couple looking for something beyond fromage.

 L'Etale is the throbbing heartbeat of the Morzine restaurant scene if sheer numbers is anything to go by.
 Always open and nearly always busy with hungry punters, it's a jack of all trades, performing it's duty to find something for any diner to fill up on, well.
 At anytime during the morning you'll go past and find the busy waitstaff deep cleaning or setting up for the day, a reassuring testament to professionalism.

 On the menu you'll find everything from pizza to steak, pasta to pad thai, mussels to tartiflette.
 A daily specials board and decent drinks selection makes this the go to if you don;t know what you want but want to trust where you're going, want quick service and not an astronomical bill.